A comprehensive look at five ways museums, zoos, aquariums and national parks can generate new revenue in 2023.

 Idea No. 1: Invest in Ecommerce

-An ecommerce site doesn’t limit you to connect with people locally, it also allows you to sell a wider audience online and through more channels.
+An e-ommerce site doesn’t limit you to connect with people locally, it also allows you to sell a wider audience online and through more channels.
 Great store examples are The Getty and MoMa.
 Another great example is The National Parks Foundation’s online store which features great merchandise and also allows visitors from around the world to donate and support their efforts.
 The Field Museum also has a very impressive site that lets anyone shop online, buy tickets to events and manage their membership!
 The Minnesota Zoo also does a very good job of this.
 The San Diego Zoo says e-commerce sales is one the fastest growing sources of income for them.

 When it comes to the e-commerce platforms to use, we personally love Shopify and Squarespace, but there are many other options available like BigCommerce, Lightspeed, Magento, and WooCommerce that may work for you.
 Many of these platforms have developers who can help you get set up if you don’t have someone seasoned on staff.
 These individuals can also help you start to sell your products on Facebook, Instagram, Amazon, Google, Pinterest, and other online shopping sites.

 For cultural organizations, income generated from product sales (like that found in gift shops) accounts for as little as 5% but as much as 25% of your annual revenue.
 Unlike most retail stores that carry merchandise based on trends, the merchandise most cultural organizations carry in their gifts shops is closely tied to the exhibits and programs that they offer.